kamochu/pardus/README.md

 - Date picker to be added to the SSG UI portal to improve user experience
 - Added keyword to message subscriptions requests

 ### Features removed
 - Remove remember functionality

+### Issues Fixed
+- Subscription response(XML) to SDP was corrected.
+This was affecting all subscriptions services.